Status quo bias: Examples

 Automotive insurance consumers: The US states of New Jersey and Pennsylvania inadvertently ran a real-life experiment providing evidence of status quo bias in the early 1990s.
 As part of tort law reform programs, citizens were offered two options for their automotive insurance: an expensive option giving them full right to sue and a less expensive option with restricted rights to sue.
-In New Jersey the cheaper option was the default and most citizens selected it.
-Only a minority chose the cheaper option in Pennsylvania, where the more expensive option was the default.
+In New Jersey the cheaper insurance was the default and in Pennsylvania the expensive insurance was the default.
+Johnson, Hershey, Meszaros and Kunreuther (1993) conducted a questionnaire to test whether consumers will stay with the default option for car insurance.
+They found that only 20% of New Jersey drivers changed from the default option and got the more expensive option.
+Also, only 25% of Pennsylvanian drivers changed from the default option and got the cheaper insurance.
+Therefore, framing and status quo bias can have significant financial consequences.

-General practitioners: Boonen, Donkers and Schut created two discrete choice experiments for Dutch residents to conclude a consumer’s preference for general practitioners and whether they would leave their current practitioner.
+General practitioners: Boonen, Donkers and Schut created two discrete choice experiments for Dutch residents to conclude a consumer's preference for general practitioners and whether they would leave their current practitioner.
 The Dutch health care system was chosen as general practitioners play the role of a gatekeeper.
-The experiment was conducted to investigate the effect of status quo bias on a consumer’s decision to leave their current practitioner, with knowledge of other practitioners and their current relationship with their practitioner determining the role status quo bias plays.
+The experiment was conducted to investigate the effect of status quo bias on a consumer's decision to leave their current practitioner, with knowledge of other practitioners and their current relationship with their practitioner determining the role status quo bias plays.

 Through the questionnaire it was shown that respondents were aware of the lack of added benefit aligned with their current general practitioner and were aware of the quality differences between potential practitioners.
 35% of respondents were willing to a pay a copayment to stay with their current general practitioner, while only 30% were willing to switch to another practitioner in exchange for a financial gain.
 These consumers were willing to pay a considerable amount to continue going to their current practitioner up to €17.32.
 For general practitioners the value assigned by the consumer to staying with their current one exceeded the total value assigned to all other attributes tested such as discounts or a certificate of quality.

 Within the discrete choice experiment the respondents were offered a choice between their current practitioner and a hypothetical provider with identical attributes.
 The respondents were 40% more likely to choose their current practitioner than if both options were hypothetical providers, which would result in the probability being 50% percent for both.
 It was found that status quo bias had a massive impact on which general practitioner the respondents would choose.
 Despite consumers being offered positive financial incentives, qualitative incentives or the addition of negative financial incentives respondents were still extremely hesitant to switch from their current practitioner.
 The impact of status quo bias was determined as making attempts to channel consumers away from the general practitioner they are currently seeing a daunting task.

-Further experiments in different fields showed similar effects of status quo bias such as contributions to retirement plans and Fevrier & Gay 2004 study on the role of status quo bias in organ donations consent.